nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 314
 00:19:25,705 --> 00:19:29,303
-[SPEAKER_05]: maybe this is diving into the process now, but
+[SPEAKER_05]: So maybe this is diving into the process now, but

 315
 00:19:30,110 --> 00:19:33,741